Leading defence solicitors – sexual offences – London & Manchester

 Specialist rape and sexual offence solicitors

-If you are facing an allegation involving any kind of sexual offence please contact Ruth Peters on 0161 834 1515 or contact any of the team below.
+If you are facing an allegation involving any kind of sexual offence please contact our new enquiry team on 0161 834 1515 , email firstname.lastname@example.org or complete the web enquiry form below.

 We have offices in both London and Manchester and our representation is nationwide.
+We are the Manchester Legal Awards Crime Team of the year 2023.
 Our Managing Director Matthew Claughton is the 2023 Legal 500 Northern Powerhouse Crime Lawyer of the Year.
 We are the Manchester Legal Awards Small Firm of the Year 2022.
 In 2021 we won Crime Team of the Year 2021 at the Manchester Legal Awards as well as Small Firm of the Year.
-We are ranked as a Top Tier criminal firm in the 2023 editions of both the Legal 500 and the Chambers Directory.
+We are ranked by both the authoritative tides to the procession, namely the Legal 500 2024 and the Chambers Guide 2024.
+We are a Times Best Law Firm 2024.